woonsimtan/siu-mai/code/v1/DESIGN.md

 - `__eq__` - two tiles are equal if they have the same suit and same value
 - `__lt__` - A is less than B if A has a smaller suit or a smaller value
-- `to_string` - returns a string representation of the tile
+- `to_string` returns a string representation of the tile
+- `print` outputs the tile in terminal.
+- `copy` returns a new identical Tile

-An extra `DUMMY_TILE` has been defined for use in initialising the game.
+An extra `DUMMY_TILE` has been defined for use as a placeholder.
+Checks have been implemented to remove them from a player's hand when identified.

 The `TileList` class is created to represent a list of mahjong tiles.
 It has the following properties:

-- `tiles` = list of `Tile` objects, initialised to be empty unless specified.
+- `tiles` = list of `Tile` objects

+Note: Supposed to be initialised as empty if tiles is not specified but had issues so should be initialised as `TileList([])` if necessary.

+The following functions are defined for a `TileList`

+- `__eq__` returns if the provided lists are the same.
-The following functions are defined for a `TileList` -`sort` sorts tiles by suit type and value, does not return anything.
+- `sort` sorts tiles by suit type and value, does not return anything.
 - `print_form` returns a list of strings, representing sorted tiles in a list.
+- `print` outputs the list in terminal.
 - `add` adds a single tile into the list.
 - `add_tiles` adds a given `TileList` into the list.
 - `shuffle` mixes up the order of tiles randomly.